marktube/Line2Plane/README.md

 $$
 \mathrm{P}(l)=\sum_{j=1}^k\mathrm{P}(l\,|f_j)\mathrm{P}(f_j)\,\text{.}
 $$
-Since I get the probability of each sample line segment and each sample is regarded independent, I will maximize the likelihood function $\mathrm{P}(D|\theta)$ to get parameters of each plane $f_j$:
+Since you get the probability of each sample line segment and each sample is regarded independent, you will maximize the likelihood function $\mathrm{P}(D|\theta)$ to get parameters of each plane $f_j$:
 $$
 \max \prod_{i=1}^{n} \mathrm{P}(l_i)\,\text{.}
 $$
-Here I use $\theta$ to denote all parameters in our likelihood function of parameterized model.
+Here I use $\theta$ to denote all parameters in the likelihood function of parameterized model.

 #### Parameters estimation
 Since product of probabilities cost too much, I use log-likelihood instead: